Afrrcyn/compYear2/dansSwe/MVC.md

 ##### Model
 Models represent knowledge.
-Application's data structure which is completely independent of the user interface.
+**[[Application]]**'s data structure which is completely independent of the user interface.
 Contains and manages the data, logic and rules of the application.
 Is often implemented as a database

 ##### View
 A visual representation of it's model.